-The statement of net position include all of the Medical Center's assets and liabilities, using the accrual basis of accounting, as well as an indication about which assets can be utilized for general purposes and which are restricted as a result of bond covenants or other purposes.
-The statement of revenues, expenses and changes in net position reports all of the revenues, expenses and changes in net position during the time periods indicated.
-The statement of cash flows reports the cash provided and used by operating activities, as well as other cash sources such as investment income and cash uses such as repayment of bonds and capital expenditures.
-The statement of net position reflects the current actual financial position of the Medical Center as of the audited date, September 30, 2015.
+The statements of net position include all of the Medical Center's assets and liabilities, using the accrual basis of accounting, as well as an indication about which assets can be utilized for general purposes and which are restricted as a result of bond covenants or other purposes.
+The statements of revenues, expenses and changes in net position reports all of the revenues, expenses and changes in net position during the time periods indicated.
+The statements of cash flows reports the cash provided and used by operating activities, as well as other cash sources such as investment income and cash uses such as repayment of bonds and capital expenditures.
+The statements of net position reflect the current actual financial position of the Medical Center as of the audited dates, September 30, 2016 and 2015.
 The makeup, changes thereto and general comments regarding how the changes occurred will be discussed later.

-The Medical Center's statement of net position indicates a strong financial position.
-The statement of revenue, expenses and changes in net position reflects the actual operations that occurred during the twelve months of the fiscal years presented.
+The Medical Center's statements of net position indicate a strong financial position.
+The statements of revenue, expenses and changes in net position reflect the actual operations that occurred during the twelve months of the fiscal years presented.
 Revenues measure and represent the volume and types of services provided to the Medical Center's customers, which are the patients we serve.
-The statement also reflects the costs of providing those services, which are enumerated by the various categories and types of expenses incurred.
-This statement further reveals how the Medical Center was able to manage its business to either provide the services at a profit or loss.
-The current year statement shows a positive margin.
+The statements also reflect the costs of providing those services, which are enumerated by the various categories and types of expenses incurred.
+These statements further reveal how the Medical Center was able to manage its business to either provide the services at a profit or loss.
+The current year statements show a positive margin.